Mpogazi/comp20-fmpogazi/notuber/README.md

 * calculated the distance from me
 * has been implemented too.
 * Every marker has also an info window
-* that calculates the distances from
-* me.
-* However, I was not able to implement
+* I used an array to calculate the shortest
-* the info window pointing at me that
-* shows the shortest distance from me.
+* distance from me.
-* The Major reason for this is that
-* I was able to return an array
+* the function uses a push and pop to make sure
+* that only the minimum of the distances gets into
-* containing the shortest distance
+* the array.
-* but could not access it with
-* javascript methods.

-* ___Implemented by Fabrice Bigabiro Mpogazi
+* __Implemented by Fabrice Bigabiro Mpogazi